francisco-camargo/docker-build-images/README.md

   On Your Network:  http://172.17.0.2:3000
 ```
 By looking at Local, we see that the webserver started on port 3000.
 This is port 3000 of the container, not localhost.
 That means, if we go to this address in the browser, we won't see our application.

+`docker run -d -p <host port>:<container port> --name <container name> <id>`
+`docker run -d -p 80:3000 --name big-bird react-app:1.0.0`

+View logs
+`docker logs -n 10 big-bird`

+View containers which will tell us about the ports
+`docker ps`

+In the host machine, can now go to `http://localhost:<host port>` and we should see the React app working!
+Eg. `http://localhost:80`

 ### Image Layers
 View image layers with `docker history react-app`